pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 Dynamic Entities

-- seller_mobile_no - paid customers
+- seller_mobile_no - User got the seller no, paid feature.
-- is_seen - car seen earlier
+- is_seen - User has seen the
 - test_drive_booked - have booked test drive for the given car
-- inspection_report - paid customers
+- inspection_report - User can access full report, paid feature.
 - offer_amount - buyer can choose to offer lower amount than listed amount
 - interested_people - How many users made bid, or scheduled test drive
 - images - List of image URLs, can change after car made live.